Install and use the HubSpot VS Code extension

 You can right-click the account to view account management options:

-• Show personal access key info: navigate to the personally access key page in the HubSpot account.
+• Show personal access key info: navigate to the account's personal access key page.
+This can be useful if you need to copy the key, see its scopes, or deactivate it.

-• Set as default account: instruct the CLI to use the account by default when running commands.
+• Set as default account: instruct the CLI to interact with the account by default when running commands.

 • Rename account: change the account's name in the CLI.
 This will only change the label that the CLI uses.

 • Delete account: remove the account from your list of authenticated accounts.
-This will not delete the account, only remove it from the list of available authenticated accounts in the CLI.
+This will not delete the account.

 File management

-Using the extension, you can view, upload, and manage files stored in the default account's developer file system.
-In the left sidebar of VS Code, under Remote file system, the extension will display read-only copies of the files within the account's design manager.
+In the Remote file system (default account) section of the extension, you can view, upload, and manage files stored in the default account's developer file system, which will reflect the files in the account's design manager.
+The files displayed in this section are read-only.
 Below, learn how to view, fetch, upload, watch, delete, and create new files.

 View files